SECTION 1. Chapter 54 of the General Laws is hereby amended by inserting after section 42C the following section:-

 The commission shall appoint an executive director to serve at its pleasure.

 Adequate funding for the salary of the executive director, the operations of the commission, and the contract or contracts to be awarded by the commission, as stipulated in subsection (d), shall be provided from the General Fund, subject to appropriation.

 (c) Citizens’ initiative review shall be conducted for at least 1 ballot measure each statewide biennial election.
 Immediately upon the secretary of the commonwealth’s certification of the ballot measures that have qualified to be decided upon by the voters at the next statewide biennial election, the commission shall select the ballot measure or measures for which citizens’ initiative review shall be conducted.
 For each ballot measure selected, the commission shall issue a public statement explaining the rationale for its selection and a unique citizens’ panel shall be assembled and convened for deliberations.

 (d) No later than February first of the year of a statewide biennial election, the commission shall contract according to nationally accepted standards with nonpartisan organization or organizations with expertise in delivery of nonpartisan public deliberation to conduct citizens’ initiative review, with preference given to Massachusetts based organizations.

-(e) Members of a citizens' panel shall be paid at least 500 dollars, adjusted for inflation biennially, for their participation during deliberations and their travel, lodging, and food expenses shall also be reimbursed or otherwise provided.
+(e) Members of a citizen panel shall be paid at least 500 dollars, adjusted for inflation biennially, for their participation during deliberations and their travel, lodging, and food expenses shall also be reimbursed or otherwise provided.

 (f) At least 2 professional moderators, with at least 1 having experience with citizens’ initiative review, shall run deliberations.